la2050/archive/_projects/2015/the-center-for-sustainable-communities-in-compton-ca.md

     among community leaders, local businesses, service groups, and residents to both meet the resource needs of the Center and support the creation of new Centers in underserved communities.
+  Where will you be working?:
+    - South LA
+    - County of Los Angeles
+  How do you plan to use these resources to make change?:
+    - Engage residents and stakeholders
+    - Implement a pilot or new project
+    - Mobilize for systems change
+    - Advocate with policymakers and leaders
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - 'Infrastructure (building/space/vehicles, etc.)'
+    - Education/training
+    - 'Technical infrastructure (computers, etc.)'
+    - Community outreach
+    - Network/relationship support
+    - Quality improvement research
+  How will your proposal improve the following “Live” metrics?:
+    - Access to healthy food
+    - Healthcare access
+    - Number of households below the self-sufficiency index
+    - Obesity rates
+    - Housing affordability
+    - Walk/bike/transit score
+    - Acres and miles of polluted waterways
+    - Percentage of LA communities that are resilient (Dream Metric)
+    - >-
+      Percentage of residents receiving coordinated healthcare services (Dream Metric)
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?